hashicorp/middleman-hashicorp/README.md

 - During build, assets are hashed
 - During build, gzipped assets are also created

-### Bintray
-- If applicable, Bintray product versions are automatically downloaded during build.
-In development, a default HashiOS product is used to avoid API calls.
-If you have a Bintray API key, you can set the environment variable `FETCH_PRODUCT_VERSIONS` to query the API in development.

 ### Helpers
 - `latest_version` - get the version specified in `config.rb` as `version`, but replicated here for use in views.